-50 PAC C PAC COMMITTEE 4.1 Establishment and functions of the Performance Assurance Committee 4.1.1 In connection with the requirement to operate the UNC Performance Assurance Regime the following Network Code Sub-committee is established: (a) The Performance Assurance Committee (PAC) 55 4.1.2 The Performance Assurance Committee shall perform the functions and have the powers and duties provided in this section UNC V16, and the Performance Assurance Framework Document 4.1.3 The Performance Assurance Committee shall have control of the following documents: Document 1: Performance Assurance Reports Register (PARR) 0 Document 2: The Risk Register Document 3: PAC letters of confirmation and company agreement Document 4: PAFA scope Document 5: PAF Document 5 4.1.4 A PAC Committee may establish a sub-committee for such purposes (within the scope of functions, powers and duties) and comprising such members and on such terms as it decide and references to a PAC Committee include any such sub-committee.
-4.1.5 The PAC Committee is autonomous, and the UNC Committee has no power to overrule decision of the PAC or its sub-committees or reduce or qualify the scope of its function powers.
-0 4.1.6 No decision of the PAC shall be made or (if made) shall be effective if the decision would cause a party to be or act in breach of the UNC.
-4.2 Constitution of the PAC 4.2.1 The PAC shall comprise representatives ("Committee Representatives") of each Custom Class as follows: 5 (a) 9 individuals appointed as representatives of Shipper Users ("Shipper User User"); and (b) 3 individuals appointed as representatives of Transporters and IGTs, of which: (i) 2 shall be appointed by DN Operators ("DNO Representatives"); and (ii) 1 shall be appointed by IGTs ("IGT Representatives").
-0 For the avoidance of doubt NTS shall not have membership rights 4.2.2 For PAC to fulfil its role under the PAF, its Shipper members shall be appointed using the guidelines as defined in the UNC governed document: Uniform Network Code Panel, Uniform Network code committee (UNCC), Sub-Committees at Data Services Contract (DSC) Committees - Guidelines for the User Representation Appointment Process 5
+50 PAC PAC COMMITTEE 4.1 Establishment and functions of the Performance Assurance Committee 4.1.1 In connection with the requirement to operate the UNC Performance Assurance Regime the following Network Code Sub-committee is established: (a) The Performance Assurance Committee (PAC) 55 4.1.2 The Performance Assurance Committee shall perform the functions and have the powers and duties provided in this section UNC V16, and the Performance Assurance Framework Document 4.1.3 The Performance Assurance Committee shall have control of the following documents: Document 1: Performance Assurance Reports Register (PARR) Document 2: The Risk Register 60 Document 3: PAC letters of confirmation and company agreement Document 4: PAFA scope Document 5: PAF Document 65 4.1.4 A PAC Committee may establish a sub-committee for such purposes (within the scope of its functions, powers and duties) and comprising such members and on such terms as it decides; and references to a PAC Committee include any such sub-committee.
+4.1.5 The PAC Committee is autonomous, and the UNC Committee has no power to overrule a decision of the PAC or its sub-committees or reduce or qualify the scope of its functions, powers, and duties.
+4.1.6 No decision of the PAC shall be made or (if made) shall be effective if the decision would cause a party to be or act in breach of the UNC.
+70 4.2 Constitution of the PAC 4.2.1 The PAC shall comprise representatives ("Committee Representatives") of each Customer Class as follows: (a) 9 individuals appointed as representatives of Shipper Users ("Shipper User Representatives"); and (b) 3 individuals appointed as representatives of Transporters and IGTs, of which: 75 (i) 2 shall be appointed by DN Operators ("DNO Representatives"); and (ii) 1 shall be appointed by IGTs ("IGT Representatives").
+For the avoidance of doubt NTS shall not have membership rights 4.2.2 For PAC to fulfil its role under the PAF, its Shipper members shall be appointed using the guidelines as defined in the UNC governed document: 80 Uniform Network Code Panel, Uniform Network code committee (UNCC), Sub-Committees and Data Services Contract (DSC) Committees - Guidelines for the User Representative Appointment Process 4.2.3 For PAC to fulfil its role under the PAF, its membership must behave in a manner that is consistent with the principles of the PAF and the duties of the PAC.
+85 PAC Members are representatives in their own right and do not represent the company by which they are employed.